MicroEJ/docs/Trainings/trainingGrayscaleDisplayConsiderations.rst

     Conversion functions are used at runtime to convert the application colors to the proper display format (see :ref:`Pixel Structure <display_pixel_structure_standard>`)

-    * Example: if a red rectangle is drawn, the color will converted using the color conversion algorithm corresponding to the display format.
+    For example: if a red rectangle is drawn, the color will be converted using the color conversion algorithm corresponding to the display format.

 **Anti-Aliasing**

 The anti-aliasing is managed like on colored displays.

+It is recommended that the fonts and images be converted to the display format.
+It allows you to anticipate a wrong blending if your resource has too many bit-per-pixels compared to the display.
-To save CPU time, it is recommended to convert the Fonts and Images to the display format to avoid useless blending at runtime (e.g. if the display format is ``C2``, embed your Fonts in ``1BPP`` or ``2BPP`` format instead of ``4BPP``).
+(e.g. if the display format is ``C2``, embed your Fonts in ``1BPP`` or ``2BPP`` format instead of ``4BPP``).

 **Detect Display Format at Runtime**